 Tampax tampons are made of the same ingredients that have been safely used in feminine care products for years.
 Tampax puts these materials together in our unique designs to give you trusted anti-leak protection and comfort.

-The primary materials of Tampax tampons are cotton and rayon.
+The primary ingredients of Tampax tampons are cotton and rayon.

-Leading scientists at Harvard, Dartmouth, University of Wisconsin, University of Minnesota, and the U.S. Centers for Disease Control have conducted extensive testing confirming that rayon and cotton are equally safe.
+Leading scientists at Harvard, Dartmouth, University of Wisconsin, University of Minnesota, and the U.S. Centers for Disease Control have conducted extensive testing confirming that rayon and cotton are equally safe ingredients to include in tampons.
 In fact, they both have a long history of safe use.
 We do extensive safety assessments to make sure the millions of women who use Tampax each day can do so with confidence.
 We have our assessments reviewed by independent experts including physicians, scientists, and health authorities who oversee tampon safety.
 These experts have confirmed that our tampons and the materials used to make them can be used safely.